0x-noad/dkey-demo/README.md

 Now you should be ready to go!

-First, you'll have to run the 'setup' command and input the 'Test' smart contract address.
+First thing to do when you get ALICE's page loaded is to run the 'setup' command and input the 'Test' smart contract address.
 (Do the same when you get to Bob's page)

 And the rest should be easy enough to follow!
+To simulate trading DKEYs and inputting multiple BIDs, you can load multiple BOB pages (all on http://localhost:8082/) -- and set up each with a different wallet address taken from your local blockchain.

 ...